-- $\P 8$ · If life is the problem of survival, then the final intention is to keep being alive, or not to die, and the final meanings are life and death, which solve and not solve the problem, respectively.
+- ¶8 · If the problem of survival is the source of intentionality and meaning, then the final intention is to keep being alive, or not to die, and the final meanings are life and death, which refer to the solution and to the non-solution of the problem, respectively.
 All other intentions and meanings propagate from these final ones, because the survival problem is the trunk of a tree of problems.
-The survival problem tree is composed of several sub-problems, such as eating, mating or healing, that are further composed of sub-sub-problems, and so on, in the end all of them helping to resolve the survival problem in different circumstances and degrees.
-An intention corresponds to each problem in the tree, and each problem gives meaning to its prospective solutions, resolutions, and sub-problems. - \P_9 .
-Under our proposals, Searle (1980) following instructions inside his Chinese room can give meaningful answers in written Chinese to questions given to him in written Chinese, while he understands neither the questions nor the answers.
+The survival problem tree is composed of several sub-problems, such as eating, mating, or healing, that are further composed of sub-sub-problems, and so on, in the end all of them helping to resolve the survival problem in different circumstances and degrees.
+An intention corresponds to each problem in the tree, and each problem gives meaning to its prospective solutions, resolutions, and sub-problems. - ¶9 · Under our proposals, Searle (1980) following instructions inside his Chinese room can give meaningful answers in written Chinese to questions given to him in written Chinese, while he understands neither the questions nor the answers.
 But Searle is just following instructions, so the answers are not meaningful for him.
 It is for the Chinese speaking person who is asking the questions to solve her problems for whom both the questions and the answers are meaningful, because they can help her in solving her problems, which are ultimately sub-problems of her survival problem.
 In the case of Searle, not understanding Chinese, the sentences in Chinese are meaningless for him because they cannot help him to solve his survival problem.
 This shows that meaning is subjective.

 - ¶10·Meaning is subjective because it is woven into the problem tree of each subject.
 And attended problems change depending on the circumstances.
 This explains why defining a simple thing such as a chair can be ultimately impossible.
 In a sense, when one needs to sit down desperately, then nearly everything counts as a chair.
 However, in more favorable circumstances one would be choosier.
-This shows that intentions affect meanings, which is to say that semantics depend on pragmatics. - ¶11·Summary: in the previous sections we have identified the need of a subjectivist revolution in science, and in this section, with the aim of implementing that revolution, we have made two proposals in order to model the subject.
+This shows that intentions affect meanings, which is to say that semantics depends on pragmatics. - ¶11·Summary: in the previous sections we have identified the need of a subjectivist revolution in science, and in this section, with the aim of implementing that revolution, we have made two proposals in order to model the subject.
 The intentional life proposal says that intentions and meanings are biological concepts, and the problematic life proposal says that problem solving is the proper model for biology.
 Our bet here is that this program will be able to resolve semantics and pragmatics in the XXI century, as syntax was resolved by computationalism in the XX century.